 The CJ will, upon nomination, communicate with the nominated Assistant to the CJ of the FCE for which he has been appointed to confirm:

-- (a) Official arrival date of Judges (CJ, EJ and Panel of Judges). - (b) Date and duration of Judges' conference. - (c) Any specific requirements for that FCE.
+- (a) Official arrival date of Judges (CJ, EJ and Panel of Judges). - (b) Date and duration of Judges' conference. - (c) Any specific requirements for that FCE. - (3) Responsibilities prior to the start of the competition

-(3) Arrival at the Competition site